th-rtyf-re/chess-dip/docs/RULES.md

 ### Multiple-square orders

-A multiple-square order automatically issues a **convoy** order on each of its intermediate squares: such an order looks like
+If the path of an order has intermediate squares, then the order is a **multiple-square order**.
+Such an order automatically issues a **convoy** order on each of its intermediate squares: such an order looks like

 > `e2 C f1 - c4` or
 > `e2 C f1 S c4`,

-where in the second example `c4` is the *landing square* of the support order from `f1`.
+where in the second example `c4` is the landing square of the *supporting* order from `f1` (not the *supported* order, which is omitted).
 Note that convoys are ordered to squares, not pieces.
 Also note that a square may receive multiple convoy orders.
 Powers may not explicitly order such moves, but they may support them with a new type of support, the **support-convoy**.
 Such an order looks like

 > `Ke1 S e2 C f1 - c4`.